 Disclaimer: This article is for general information purposes only.
 Attempts have been made to ensure its accuracy (as of 2014), but Visit Turks and Caicos Islands and its editors accept no liability for the use or application of this information.

-This article will attempt to provide you with unbiased facts regarding regional and local crime information to help you better plan your vacation.
+This article will attempt to provide you with unbiased facts regarding regional and national crime.

-Overall, the Caribbean region has a high, and in some cases, extremely high crime rate.
+Overall, the Caribbean, Central and South American regions have a high, and in many cases, an extremely high crime rate.
 Western European visitors should especially be aware of the difference in crime rates vs. their home country.

 Yes and no. It depends on what you consider to be safe, what exactly you choose to do on your vacation, when you do it, and how you do it.